YunoHost/doc/pages/06.contribute/10.packaging_apps/60.advanced/20.config_panels/config_panels.md

 Stdout can be generated using one of those formats:
   1. either just the raw value,
   2. or a yaml, containing the value and other metadata and properties (for example the `style` of an `alert`, the list of available `choices` of a `select`, etc.)
-Note that in the first case, if the raw value contains any yaml-senstive character (e.g. `#` which is interpreted as a comment in yaml), make sure it is returned between escaped quotes (cf. dedicated example below) as it will be [converted to yaml](https://github.com/YunoHost/issues/issues/2501) by Yunohost core in the end.
+Note that in the first case, if the raw value contains any yaml-senstive character (e.g. `#` which is interpreted as a comment in yaml), make sure it is returned between escaped quotes (cf. dedicated example below) as it will be [converted to yaml](https://github.com/YunoHost/issues/issues/2501) by YunoHost core in the end.

 [details summary="<i>Basic example with raw stdout: get the timezone on the system</i>" class="helper-card-subtitle text-muted"]